Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 The in-universe author of the orc manual is credited as [Garona](https://warcraft.wiki.gg/wiki/Garona) of the [Shadow Council](https://warcraft.wiki.gg/wiki/Shadow_Council), a half-orc half-human.[^garona]

 This is curious because the manual doesn't ever mention what the Shadow Council *is*, or who else is on it.
-In fact, compared to the human manual, the orc manual is downright scarce on names.
-In fact, the only named characters are Garona herself and War Chief Blackhand.
+In fact, compared to the human manual, the orc manual is downright scarce on individual characters: the only ones mentioned are Garona herself and War Chief Blackhand.
 We only get passing mentions of groups or organizations, like the Warlocks and the Necromancers.
-The overall worldbuilding is vaguer overall.
+The worldbuilding is vaguer overall.

 So what do we learn?
 Well, Garona's document begins with this foreword:

-{% figure [caption:"How fortunate that this barbarian society has an enlightened half-human capable of correct grammar."] %}
+{% figure [caption:"How fortunate that this barbarian society has an enlightened half-human with knowledge of correct grammar."] %}
 ![The Destiny of The Orcish Hordes](/assets/wr/thok_shiny_holes.png)
 {% endfigure %}